Pen – FrøyaRingen (NYTEK23)

 6.2.2 Mooring of larger vessels and well-boats

-When mooring larger vessels e.g. well-boats and service vessels, a special mooring method should be used which is shown in Figure 22.
+When mooring larger vessels e.g. well-boats and service vessels, a special mooring method for large vessels should be used which is shown in Figure 23.

 If the mooring method for large vessels is not available, it is possible to carefully secure the vessel to the mooring lugs on the middle bridle connected to the pen.
 If this is necessary, take into account that maximum allowed load is reduced when the angle towards the mooring lug deviates from 90°.
 See Figure 24.